dojo/docs/quickstart/custom-builds.rst

 **For Dojo 0.9 through 1.1.x:** there is a `bug about loading dojox.gfx with an xdomain build <http://trac.dojotoolkit.org/ticket/4462>`_.
 This is **fixed in Dojo 1.2**.
 If you want to use dojox.gfx with an xdomain build of Dojo 0.9-1.1.x, there are some workarounds until the bug gets fixed:

-#.
-Include dojox/gfx.js directly in your page with a script tag in the HTML source, after the dojo.js script tag (do not use gfx.xd.js, use gfx.js).
-#.
-Include dojox.gfx in a layer file that you load via a script tag in the HTML source (load the .js layer file, not the .xd.js layer file).

 How to use xdomain builds in web pages
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~